patrick-yp-yu/human3d/README.md

-# Nerfies
+# Read Me

-This is the repository that contains source code for the [Human3d website]
+This is the repository that contains source code for the https://patrick-yp-yu.github.io/human3d/